 Throughout each year, the Lyman Allyn offers special programming including exhibition openings, lectures, educational opportunities, and musical events for families and the general public.
 Guided tours, self-guided exploration, and tours customized for a group’s needs or goals are all available.
 The Museum and grounds are also available for personal and corporate event rentals.

-Admission: $10 for adults, $7 for seniors, students over 18 and active military personnel, $5 for students under 18, children under 12, members, and New London residents are free.
+Admission: $12 for adults, $9 for seniors, $5 for students, children under 12, members, and New London residents are free.
 Admission is also free on the first Saturday of every month and on your birthday.